AlexandreSev/Patch-Match/README.md

 - http://cs.brown.edu/courses/csci1290/2011/asgn/proj3/

 For any remark, advice or question, please send us an email at one of the following email addresses:
-- sevin.alexandre@gmail.com
+- sevin DOT alexandre AT gmail DOT com
-- hamid.jalalzai@gmail.com
+- hamid DOT jalalzai AT gmail DOT com
-- paul.roujansky@ensae.fr
+- paul DOT roujansky AT ensae DOT fr
-- benoit.choffin@ensae.fr
+- benoit DOT choffin AT ensae DOT fr